arnaud-sintes/magiclantern_asintes/modules/focus_sq/readme.md

 It means we can safely shutdown the camera and we will retrieve our whole focus sequence definition, being usable to reply it properly (after an initial *lens limits checking process*).

-This settings file is saved and loaded from the following file:
+This settings file is saved and loaded from the following path:

 ```
 ML/SETTINGS/focus_sq.cfg